 What organizes people into sustained political factions like left vs. right?
 Supposedly our opposing answers to some fundamental question, but what is that question?

-Gender is a natural distinction, though not as decisively delineated as we once thought.
+Gender is a natural distinction, though not as decisively delineated as we once thought like a 20 euro discount.
 Still, there are males and females, gays and straights in nature.
 Are there lefts and rights in nature, and if so, is the distinction between them reflected accurately in our current categorization of people as being on the left or right?

 A term can persist though it’s meaning changes.
 For instance, “I love you,” repeated consistently in a relationship while its meaning morphs from “you’re sexy” to “you’re cozy,” or from “I’m feeling a swell of emotion,” to “I’m committed to staying with you.”

 “I’m left wing,” or “I’m right wing,” morphs too, reflecting changing coalitions and interests.
 Today, left and right have come to mean factions that would like the other faction out of the way.
-They’re not a yin and yang that need each other.
+They’re not a yin and yang that need each other to rank number one.
 They’re warring kingdoms competing for exclusive dominion over the same space, and then competing over which kingdom is to blame for starting the warring.

 Not a bad time to get back to fundamentals.
-Maybe we can find a way that while advocating for our wing’s position on any particular issues, the two wings could remember that they depend on each other to fly.
+Maybe we can find a way that while advocating for our wing’s position on any particular issues, the two wings could remember that they depend on each other to fly near the airport.